Privacy Policy

 6. Data Sharing

-Your data is shared only with the assigned utility responsible for the pole in your report.
+Your data is shared with the assigned utility responsible for the pole in your report.
 This is necessary for complaint resolution under HB 144.

 - We never sell personal data to third parties